rubymotion-community/Joybox/README.md

 For more information, see the presentation: [Cocos2D, an Easier Way](https://speakerdeck.com/curveberyl/cocos2d-an-easier-way).

-## Latest version (0.0.6)
+## Latest version (1.0.0)
+* Added REPL Support for iOS and OSX :D
+* NOTE: If the iOS simulator starts on landscape orientation, please rotate and return it. (cmd + => and cmd + <=)
-* Added OSX development support.
-Use 'motion create --template=joybox-osx' to create an OSX project.
+* Added REPL Example Template.
+Use 'motion create --template=joybox-ios-example-repl <name>' or 'motion create --template=joybox-osx-example-repl <name>'
-* Added Ruby Motion Template support.
-Use 'joybox install' to install the templates (joybox-ios & joybox-osx)
-* Added Ruby Motion Command support.
-Use 'motion joybox:generate <class> <name>' to generate Sprites, Layers and Scene subclases and their respective specs.
-* Added Circle Shape to Box2D Fixtures.
-Thank you Kenichi Yonekawa!
-* Added Sprite Batch & Sprite Frame Cache full support.
-* Added Animations and Animate Action.
-* Added Bezier, Blink, Fade, Jump, Place, Spawn, Tint action.
-Thanks Gabriel Sosa!
-* Added Repeat.with actions:<array of actions> times:<number of times> method to Repeat class.
-* IMPORTANT: Changed Sequence.new items:<array of actions> for Sequence.with actions:<array of actions> in Sequence class.
+* IMPORTANT: Typo fix in World class (Joybox, Box2D and Website), changing to continuous_physics the configuration, thank you David Czarnecki!
-* IMPORTANT: Typo fix in the Body class, changing edge_fixure and polygon_fixure to edge_fixture and polygon_fixture.
+* IMPORTANT: Typo fix in Macros, changing jbpLenght to jpbLength, thank you David Czarnecki!
-* Better bridgesupport generation :D, thank you Laurent Sansonetti!
-* Added: mouse and keyboard events to joybox-osx.
-* Added: Bug fixes in the Website!
-Thanks Francisco Granados!
+* Added: Clear extra lines in iOS Template.
+Thank you Willrax!
+* Added: Examples iPhone 5 support
+* Added: iOS Template iPhone 5 support
-* Joybox is stopping the madness! **Thanks all** for your support!
+* Joybox is stopping the madness!
+Thanks all for your support!

 ## Documentation and Getting Started
 If you are looking for the installation process and the documentation, please visit: [joybox.io](http://joybox.io)